Beyond Meat beats Q4 forecasts despite flagging sales

 The plant-based meat maker said its revenue fell 21% to $80 million in the October-December period.
 Still, that beat Wall Street's expectations.
 Analysts polled by FactSet were forecasting revenue of $75.8 million.

 The El Segundo, California-based maker of plant-based burgers, sausages, nuggets and other products said its sales volumes continued to decline despite price cuts in the U.S. and Europe.
-The strong dollar also cut into profits from abroad, the company said.
+The strong dollar also hurt profits from abroad, the company said.

 Beyond Meat’s net loss narrowed to $66.9 million for the quarter, or $1.05 per share.
 That also beat Wall Street’s forecast of a $1.18 per-share loss.

+Beyond Meat President and CEO Ethan Brown said the company is seeing progress in its drive to cut costs and manufacturing complexity.
+Beyond Meat cut 200 jobs __ or 19% of its workforce __ in October and has narrowed its North American contract manufacturers from eight to three.
+It also reduced inventory.

+Those savings __ along with easing costs for raw ingredients __ should help Beyond Meat tackle one of its most persistent problems: the high cost of its products relative to animal-based meat.
+On Thursday, Walmart was advertising Beyond Meat burgers at $9.68 per pound; lean ground beef was $5.86 per pound.

-The results came amid a broader slowdown in demand for fresh plant-based meats like burger patties and sausages.
+High prices were one the reasons for a broader slowdown in demand for fresh plant-based meats like burger patties and sausages last year, as shoppers confronted overall inflation at the grocery.
 U.S. sales of fresh meat alternatives fell 11% in 2022, wiping out the 11% gain they had seen in 2021, according to NielsenIQ.

-But the news wasn’t all bad.
-U.S. sales of fully cooked meat alternatives like frozen nuggets and steak tips rose 5% last year.
+Brown said the “drummed-up misperception” that plant-based meats are over-processed and unhealthy has also hurt sales, and the company intends to do more marketing and outreach to consumers about the health benefits of a plant-based diet, including lower cholesterol.

-Beyond also got a boost this month when McDonald’s introduced plant-based McNuggets in Germany.
+Brown also said Beyond Meat plans new products with improved taste this year.
+The company got a boost this month when McDonald’s introduced plant-based McNuggets in Germany.
 The McNuggets are the second product McDonald’s has co-produced with Beyond Meat; it also sells a McPlant burger in several European markets.

+“This category will win over time on three things.
+It will win around taste.
+It will win around a proper understanding of the health benefits that our products provide.
+And on price," Brown told investors during a conference call Thursday.

+Beyond Meat said it expects net revenue in the range of $375 million to $415 million this year, which would be lower than the $418 million in reported in 2022.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.